ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 - CUDA support
 - At least 50GB available disk space

-API keys for LangChain and Hugging Face were set up to access Llama-3.1 and Llama-3.2.
+Set up the API keys for LangChain and Hugging Face to access Llama-3.1 and Llama-3.2.